 In Eucharistic Adoration, this communion with others takes place first in the form of prayer.
-Particularly here in this hospital, when we come to adore the Lord we bring with us those patients who are in need of healing and of comfort, the nurses who provide compassionate care, the doctors who seek to alleviate the pains of the body, and the families who feel helpless.
+Particularly here in this hospital, when we come to adore the Lord, we bring with us those patients who are in need of healing and of comfort, including the nurses who provide compassionate care, the doctors who seek to alleviate the pains and ailments of the body, and the families who feel helpless.

-In addition to those prayers, we bring before the Lord the many intentions of others who have asked for our prayers, those for whom we have promised to pray, and indeed for all of those of whom we are aware who are in need of God's assistance in their lives.
-We also pray for the needs of our parishes and the diocese, placing special emphasis on praying for vocations to the priesthood and religious life, that more young men and women will have the courage to respond to the Lord's invitation to follow Him more closely in the Sacrament of Holy Orders or in consecrated religious life.
+In addition to our prayers, we bring before the Lord the many intentions of others who have asked for our prayers, those for whom we have promised to pray, and indeed for all of those we are aware of who are in need of God's assistance in their lives.